atapas/add-copyright/README.md

 # Limitations

 - This tool can only be run from a Linux Bash Shell.
 For running it from windows use any bash shell like [GitBash](https://git-scm.com/download/win).
-- This tool can be made use different language files like javascript, java, c, c++, html, shell-script etc. However the content of the `copyright.txt` should be changed according to the mult-line comment format.
+- This tool can be made use for different language files like javascript, java, c, c++, html, shell-script etc. However the content of the `copyright.txt` should be changed according to the mult-line comment format.
 For example,

      For Javascript(.js) or Java(.java) files this is the format: